-Independent directors meet twice annually apart from other Board members and management representatives.
-Each of the Company's directors, other than Mr. Clairday and Mr. Parker, qualify as "independent" in accordance with published Nasdaq listing requirements.
+Independent directors meet at least twice annually apart from other Board members and management representatives.
+Each of the Company's current directors, other than Mr. Clairday, Mr. Page and Mr. Parker, qualify as "independent" in accordance with published Nasdaq listing requirements.
+On January 4, 2005 the Board appointed Mr. Page as Acting Chief Executive Officer of the Company.
+Mr. Page served in that capacity until the appointment of Mr. Taft as President and CEO on March 31, 2005.
+According to published Nasdaq listing requirements during his term as Acting CEO and for a period of three years thereafter, Mr. Page will not qualify as an independent director.